JakeGinnivan/jakeginnivan.github.io/source/_posts/2014-05-15-simple-versioning-and-release-notes.md

 As mentioned above, you could also be using another issue tracker and GitReleaseNotes would connect to it and fetch the issues!

 ### Step 3
-Edit your release notes, if you only want to list pull requests just delete the issues.
+[Optional] Edit your release notes, if you only want to list pull requests just delete the issues.
 If you want to put both issue and pull request links in a single item, just do that.
+This can be improved as we go based on feedback to reduce the amount of manual work.
+You can also just leave it as is.

 ### Step 4
 If you are using the `/allTags` switch, then GitReleaseNotes will *append* new issues to your release notes.
 Meaning all your modifications will *not be changed* and new closed issues will simply be appended!

 ## Summary
-Thats it, I would love feedback on both of these projects.
+That s it, I would love feedback on both of these projects.
 I think they are massive time savers and I hope they save you some time!

 I said I would come back to Particular's release note generator which can be found at [https://github.com/Particular/GitHubReleaseNotes](https://github.com/Particular/GitHubReleaseNotes).
 It is much more strict and uses GitHub milestones and set tags to generate the release notes.
 Which allows high quality generated release notes.
 If you use GitHub milestones a lot for release planning, it might work better for you.
 Check it out.